learning-zone/python-basics/README.md

 ## Q. What are `*args`, `**kwargs` ?

-In cases when we don’t know how many arguments will be passed to a function, like when we want to pass a list or a tuple of values, we use `*args`.
+In cases when we don't know how many arguments will be passed to a function, like when we want to pass a list or a tuple of values, we use `*args`.

 ```py
 def func(*args):